kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/generic/05-controlplane.md

-# Boot the controlplane on controlplane
+# Boot the controlplane

 [//]: # (host:controlplane)

-On the `kubemster` node
+On the `controlplane` node

 1. Set shell variables for the pod and network network CIDRs.
 The API server advertise address is using the predefined variable described in the [first section](./01-prerequisites.md)